Parktown Boys' High School: Music and Art

-Parktown Boys' High School has also had some notable associations including:

-Jake White coached the 2007 IRB World Cup winning Springboks and started his rugby coaching career at Parktown Boys' High School in 1982.

 Controversies

 In September 2018, the former water polo coach at Parktown, Collan Rex, pleaded guilty to 144 charges of sexual assault against multiple Parktown pupils and was subsequently sentenced to 23 years in prison.

-On 15 January 2020, a 13-year-old pupil drowned while attending orientation camp at the Nyati Bush and River Break lodge, near Pretoria.
+On 15 January 2020, a 13-year-old pupil drowned while attending an orientation camp at the Nyati Bush and River Break lodge, near Pretoria.
 The principal was dismissed in October 2020 following an investigation.
 The principal was subsequently reinstated after being cleared of any wrongdoing with the latest investigations being focused on Nyathi Bush and River Break lodge.